 How to Care for Your Dental Veneers

 Yes, do brush and floss regularly.
 This isn’t just for your teeth’s sake.
 Gum disease causes gums to recede.
-And if your gums recede, it will expose the line between the edge of your dental veneers from TX and your teeth.
-This seam may turn brown.
+And if your gums recede, it will expose the line between the edge of your dental veneers.
+Without proper brushing and flossing, their line can become discolored.
 But the great news is that gum disease is preventable.
-Attend your six-month teeth cleanings and dental exams in Houston, TX to get plaque removed so that bacteria can’t hide below the gumline.
+Attend your six-month teeth cleanings and dental exams to get plaque removed so that bacteria can’t hide below the gumline.

-Never use alcohol-based mouthwashes if you got your dental veneers in TX or anywhere else.
+Never use alcohol-based mouthwashes if you have dental veneers.
 Alcohol will soften the adhesive holding the veneer in place.
 It will then chip or fall off.

 And finally, it’s porcelain so it can crack if you bite down on something hard.
 Never chew on hard objects like a lid, hard candy, or ice.